-- Changing rooms should remain closed except in exceptional circumstances, for example in the event of a capsize, for use by people with a disability or where there is a safeguarding issue.
-It is expected that competitors will arrive at the competition in appropriate kit to race in, bring spare kit with them and be prepared to change in their vehicle if necessary. - In the scenario of adverse weather conditions; where competitors may not be able to change at their vehicle or where there is a risk to their health or a safeguarding issue in doing so indoor space can be made available at each site for changing.
-Note these spaces may not be changing rooms but could be boat bays or other large areas repurposed as emergency changing facilities and will adhere to social distancing guidelines.
-Face coverings must be worn in these areas. - Toilets should be made available and may be separate for competitors and supporters/spectators (competitions may wish to designate where coaches and officials are classified in this case).
+- Changing rooms and shower facilities can be used, but participants must adhere to gathering limits while indoors, and maintain social distancing wherever possible.
+You should encourage participants to avoid or minimise use where possible (e.g. by arriving in kit and showering at home) and to minimise the time they spend in the changing area.
+Crew talks/briefings and other gatherings should not take place in changing rooms under any circumstances.
+Access should be maintained for those with disabilities and for participant welfare (e.g. safeguarding, in the event of capsize).
+It is expected that most competitors will arrive at the competition in appropriate kit to race in, bring spare kit with them and be prepared to change in their vehicle if necessary. - Where required, additional indoor space can be made available at each site for changing.
+These spaces may not be changing rooms but could be boat bays or other large areas repurposed as emergency changing facilities and will adhere to social distancing guidelines. - Toilets should be made available and may be separate for competitors and supporters/spectators (competitions may wish to designate where coaches and officials are classified in this case).
 Details of safe COVID-19 procedures for temporary toilets should be available from your supplier. - Agree cleaning procedures with your toilet supplier based on the expected number of attendees. - Look at site provision for attendees in the case of inclement weather, the facilities you usually rely upon may not allow for people to socially distance, it may be that your instructions need to ask people to shelter in their vehicles. - In order to communicate calmly with attendees it may be better to have a centralised PA system and an announcer for messaging rather than relying on individual use of megaphones whilst on land.